Showing 131 items

 Photograph - Photograph - Black and White, Sylvia Williams

 ...
 Sylvia Williams was head of the Ballarat School of Mines...
-Williams, former head of the Ballarat School of Mines Dressmaking ...Sylvia Williams was head of the Ballarat School of Mines Dressmaking Department between 1845 and 1960.
+Williams was head of the Ballarat School of Mines Dressmaking ...Sylvia Williams was head of the Ballarat School of Mines Dressmaking Department between 1845 and 1960.
 Previously she had been a staff member of the E. Lucas and Co., clothing manufacturers of Ballarat and Melbourne.
 Black and white image of the head and shoulders of a woman.
 She is Sylvia Williams, former head of the Ballarat School of Mines Dressmaking Department. ballarat school of mines, williams, dressmaking, lucas, sylvia williams, staffmember -

 Ballarat Tramway Museum